mhoehle/hoehleatsu.github.io/_posts/2021-05-12-socroulette.md

 Groupings are relevant when breakout rooms, mystery lunch partitions or student peer review groups are made.
 My last blog post [Long time, no see: Virtual Lunch Roulette](https://staff.math.su.se/hoehle/blog/2021/04/04/socialsamp.html) considered the probability of being assigned into the same group as someone, you already were in the same group with the last time (aka. a re-union) when using simple random sampling to assign the groups.
 This probability proved to be surprisingly high.

-In this post we develop the subject further by introducing the R package `socialroulette`, which aims at being helpful in making better group assignments based on considering the problem as a solution of the [**maximally diverse grouping problem**](http://grafo.etsii.urjc.es/optsicom/mdgp/) (MDGP) known from operations research.
+In this post we develop the subject further by introducing the R package [`socialroulette`](https://hoehleatsu.github.io/socialroulette/), which aims at being helpful in making better group assignments based on solutions of the [**maximally diverse grouping problem**](http://grafo.etsii.urjc.es/optsicom/mdgp/) (MDGP) known from operations research.

 ### The Problem